 Valisure has requested the FDA not only recall the contaminated products, but also conduct a thorough investigation into the manufacturing process.

-It’s important to note that not all of the sunscreen products sold under the aforementioned brand names had detectable levels of benzene, and consumers should check Valisure’s report to determine if the product they purchased is part of one of the affected batches.
+It’s important to note that not all of the sunscreen products tested had detectable levels of benzene, and consumers should check Valisure’s report to determine if the product they purchased is part of one of the affected batches.